How to Set Goals for Weight Loss that Lasts

 Without aims, our lives are unfocused, undisciplined, out of control.
 We become slaves to passing whims.

-Step 1: taking control
+Step 1: taking control for weight loss

 As Brian Tracy emphasizes in his series "The Psychology of Achievement," goals are critical for living well because they enable us to control the direction of our lives.
 Whether we like it or not, our lives are in perpetual flux.
 The critical question is whether we take charge of the flux or the flux takes charge of us.